GodotModding/godot-mod-loader/README.md

 ## Credits

-### 🔥 Based on the work of these brilliant people 🔥
+🔥 ModLoader is based on the work of these brilliant people 🔥

 - [Delta-V-Modding](https://gitlab.com/Delta-V-Modding/Mods)